davidesstein/MhN-proof/README.md

 MhN-proof
 =========

-Proofreading issues for the Mishkan HaNefesh machzor
+Compilation of proofreading issues for the Mishkan HaNefesh machzor

+...and my first GitHub repository.